spcourse/python/en/style/10 Style Guide.md

 ## Comments

-It is just as easy to write a lot of comments in your code as it is to write too little comments.
+It is just as easy to write a lot of comments in your code as it is to write too few comments.
 To determine where comments are really needed, we should put ourselves in the position of the reader of the code.
 This could be someone else, someone that uses your code to write their own nice program.
-However, it could also be yourself, a few months later, desparately trying to decipher your own code.
+However, it could also be yourself, a few months later, desperately trying to decipher your own code.
 What information does this reader need?

 - Summaries of blocks of code.
-Often you will have divided your code in functional blocks.
-Sometimes, these are comprised of only a few lines of code.
-It is ususally not difficult to summarize and describe the functionality of that piece of code.
+Often, you will have divided your code in functional blocks.
+Sometimes, these are composed of only a few lines of code.
+It is usually not difficult to summarize and describe the functionality of that piece of code.
 - Warnings for potential problems.
-Maybe you came up with a temporary solution to a problem, of which you know it will not work for some cases (but for now its fine).
+Maybe you came up with a temporary solution to a problem, of which you know it will not work for some cases (but for now, it's fine).
 In that case, it is handy to document your doubts with a comment.
 - Explanation of complex algorithms.
 Sometimes you write very complex code.
-In that case you can give an explanation of the algorithm or provide a link for more information.
+In that case, you can give an explanation of the algorithm or provide a link for more information.
 - Source references.
 To avoid plagiarism, it is of course important to mention all sources used when fully or partially using other people's code.
 Even if you change this person's code it is important to still refer to the source.

 ### Example 1

 Comments are not always necessary.
-When variable or function names are very clear, and operations relatively simple, it might not be necessary to add a comment.
-Sometimes comments are still useful though:
+When variable or function names are very clear, and the operations are relatively simple, it might not be necessary to add a comment.
+Sometimes, comments are still useful though:

     # calculate the average grade for this student
     average = sum / assignment_count + 1

 (We now know the average is the average grade of the student.
-Depending on the rest of the program this comment can be useful.)
+Depending on the rest of the program, this comment can be useful.)

 #### Writing Style